A-06031

 Enforcement Authority

-Attorney General enforcement only.
-The Attorney General is authorized to bring actions or special proceedings upon complaint or otherwise to enjoin violations, obtain restitution, disgorgement, civil penalties, and other relief.
-The Attorney General has subpoena power and may compel compliance through the Supreme Court.
+Attorney General enforcement only, either upon complaint or on the AG's own initiative.
+The AG may bring an action or special proceeding to enjoin violations, obtain restitution, disgorgement, civil penalties, and preliminary relief.
+The AG has subpoena power and may compel compliance through supreme court motions.
 No private right of action is created.
-Six-year statute of limitations running from the date the Attorney General became aware of the violation.
+Six-year statute of limitations running from date the AG became aware of the violation.

 Penalties

 Civil penalties of up to $20,000 per violation.
-Each instance of unlawful processing counts as a separate violation; unlawful processing of more than one consumer's data counts as a separate violation as to each consumer; each provision violated counts as a separate violation.
-Restitution of moneys or property obtained by the violation.
-Disgorgement of profits obtained by the violation.
-Injunctive relief including preliminary relief.
-Up to $1,000 per day civil penalty for noncompliance with an Attorney General subpoena.
-Court considers nature and seriousness of misconduct, number of violations, persistence, duration, willfulness, and financial condition when assessing penalties.
+Each instance of unlawful processing is a separate violation; unlawful processing of more than one consumer's data counts as a separate violation per consumer; each provision violated counts as a separate violation.
+Restitution of moneys or property obtained by the violation, disgorgement of profits obtained by the violation, injunctive relief including preliminary relief, and any other relief the court deems proper.
+For subpoena noncompliance, civil penalty of up to $1,000 per day.
+Court considers nature and seriousness of misconduct, number of violations, persistence, duration, willfulness, and financial condition in assessing penalties.

 Who Is Covered